KaziZarif/Sorting-algorithms-in-C/README.md

 bubble_sort(array, length);         // Bubble sort

 ```
-You can change the number of threads utilized depending on your CPU by modifying this number
+You can change the number of threads utilized depending on your CPU by modifying this number in the header file:

 ```c
 #define MAX_THREADS 4